fenago/deep-learning-for-nlp/Lab Guides/chapter_16/Lab_10.md

-Chapter 16
-Project: Develop an n-gram CNN
-Model for Sentiment Analysis
+# Project: Develop an n-gram CNN Model for Sentiment Analysis
 A standard deep learning model for text classification and sentiment analysis uses a word embedding layer and one-dimensional convolutional neural network.
 The model can be expanded by using multiple parallel convolutional neural networks that read the source document using